Qiskit/documentation/README.md

 ## Custom components

 These are components that we expose through MDX.
 You can use them in both `.mdx` and `.ipynb` files.
-In Jupyter notebooks, use Markdown blocks.
+In Jupyter notebooks, use Markdown cells.

 ### Admonitions